sanghviharshit/script.kodi.lifx.ambilight/README.md

   - `Experimental`: Option to undim lights when `credits` start rolling.
 (Uses ChapterDB.org)
     - Option to delay the credits start time.
     - *does not always work, may ruin your movie-watching experience*
+  - `Restore` the lights to original states (color and power) when movie stops.
 - 2 Modes for your Lifx powered media center room
   - `Theatre Mode`
     - `Dim` or Turn off the lights when Movie starts `playing`